Through The Fibro Fog

 All ingredients score 0 on the SIGHI list, with the exception of:

-• cherries score 0, but there is a note simply stating 'controversial'.
+• cherries score 0, with a note, 'controversial'.
 As always, only use if you know you tolerate well.

 Nutrition